Sylvester Turner: Mayor of Houston

 When Turner's eight year tenure as mayor ended on January 1, 2024, the city was in a dire financial state.
 The city was spending $100 to $200 million more than what it was bringing in each year.

 In 2023, Turner endorsed Sheila Jackson Lee to be his successor in the 2023 Houston mayoral election; she lost the runoff election by nearly 30 percentage points.

+U.S. House of Representatives

 Following the death of Sheila Jackson Lee, which vacated Texas's 18th congressional district, Turner announced his candidacy in the Democratic primary to fill her seat and was nominated at the convention.
 He won the election and took office in January 2025.
 During his tenure, Turner served on the Homeland Security Committee and the Science, Space, & Technology Committee.
-He served in Congress until his death on March 5, 2025.